wlandau/crew/.github/ISSUE_TEMPLATE/bug.md

 ## Prework

 * [ ] Read and agree to the [Contributor Code of Conduct](https://github.com/wlandau/crew/blob/main/CODE_OF_CONDUCT.md) and [contributing guidelines](https://github.com/wlandau/crew/blob/main/CONTRIBUTING.md).
 * [ ] Confirm that your issue is a genuine bug in the `crew` package itself and not a user error, known limitation, or issue from another package that `crew` depends on.
-For example, if you get errors running `tar_make_clustermq()`, try isolating the problem in a reproducible example that runs `clustermq` and not `crew`.
-And for miscellaneous troubleshooting, please post to [discussions](https://github.com/wlandau/crew/discussions) instead of [issues](https://github.com/wlandau/crew/issues).
+For miscellaneous troubleshooting, please post to [discussions](https://github.com/wlandau/crew/discussions) instead of [issues](https://github.com/wlandau/crew/issues).
 * [ ] If there is [already a relevant issue](https://github.com/wlandau/crew/issues), whether open or closed, comment on the existing thread instead of posting a new issue.
 * [ ] Post a [minimal reproducible example](https://www.tidyverse.org/help/) like [this one](https://github.com/ropensci/targets/issues/256#issuecomment-754229683) so the maintainer can troubleshoot the problems you identify.
 A reproducible example is:
     * [ ] **Runnable**: post enough R code and data so any onlooker can create the error on their own computer.